Inspiring everyone to love and protect the mountains.

 Mazama Mountaineering Center

-The Mazama Mountaineering Center (MMC) is located at SE 43rd and Stark.
-At the MMC, our facilities include 4 meeting rooms, a 175-seat auditorium, a library, administrative offices, and our museum/archives.
-Office and library hours are Mon-Thurs, 11 a.m.–7 p.m., and Friday, 10 a.m.–2 p.m
+Our carbon-neutral Mazama Mountaineering Center (MMC) is located at SE 43rd and Stark in Portland, Oregon.
+The facilities include 4 meeting rooms, a 175-seat auditorium, a library, administrative offices, a kitchen, and our collection of historical archives.
+Office and library hours are Tuesday –Thursday, from 10:30 a.m.–4 p.m.

-The Mazamas is a active community of individuals who have a vast array of stories to tell.
-From first climbing experiences to pushing limits to stories of exploration and research, our publications contain something for everyone.
+The Mazamas is an active community with a vast array of stories to tell.
+From first ascents to pushing limits to stories of advocacy and scientific research, our publications contain something for everyone.

 Classes & Education

-Each year we teach a variety of courses in mountaineering related fields for students of all levels.
-For most classes, you do not need to be a member, and most classes have lectures open to those who are not in the class.
-We offer classes in basic and intermediate mountaineering, advanced rock climbing, advanced snow and beginning ice climbing, ski mountaineering, first aid, nordic skiing, and much more.
+Mazamas offers a variety of courses in mountaineering-related fields for students of all levels.
+You do not need to be a member to enroll in a class, though members receive a significant tuition discount.
+We offer classes in basic and intermediate mountaineering, advanced rock climbing, advanced snow and ice climbing, ski mountaineering, first aid, Nordic skiing, and much more.

 The Mazamas actively promotes the establishment and maintenance of hiking trails through its trail tending work.
-Trails such as Trapper Creek, Chetwoot Loop, and Mazama Trail were created by and are regularly maintained by the Mazamas.
-Mazama Trail Tenders were instrumental in re-opening many trails in the Columbia Gorge which had been hit hard by the devastating storms of early 1996.
-We expect to be heavily involved in helping the Columbia Gorge recover from the destructive fire of 2017.
+Trails such as Trapper Creek, Chetwoot Loop, and Mazama Trail were created by, and are regularly maintained by, the Mazamas.
+Mazama Trail Tenders have been instrumental in re-opening many trails in the Columbia River Gorge that have been devastated by storms and wildfires.

-In addition the recreational activities of the Mazamas, conservation is central to the Mazamas’ mission.
-Since inception, the Mazamas has played a significant role in preserving wilderness areas for posterity.
-Historically we played a role in establishing Crater Lake and Mt.
+In addition to the many recreational and instructional activities of the Mazamas, conservation is central to the Mazama mission.
+Since its inception, the Mazamas has played a significant role in preserving wilderness areas for posterity.
+The Mazamas and Mazama founders have played a role in establishing Crater Lake and Mt.
 Rainier as national parks, in the preservation of the Oregon Caves as a national monument, and in setting aside the original 4,000 acres in the city of Portland as Forest Park.

-The Mazamas endeavour to maintain a close liaison with officials in all land managing public agencies to insure that the viewpoint of those who access and enjoy outdoor areas is clearly understood by authorities.
+The Mazamas endeavour to maintain a close relationship with officials in all land management public agencies to insure that the viewpoint of those who access and enjoy outdoor areas is clearly understood by authorities.